From exceptional collections to motivic decompositions via noncommutative motives: Examples of full exceptional collections

 \subsection{Quadrics}

-In this family of examples we assume that $k$ is of characteristic $\neq2$.
-Let $(V,q)$ be a non-degenerate quadratic form of dimension $n \geq 3$ and $Q_q \subset \bbP(V)$ the associated (smooth) projective quadric of dimension $d=n-2$.
-In the case where $k$ is algebraically closed and of characteristic zero, Kapranov \cite{Kapranov} constructed the following full exceptional collection on the derived category $\cD^b(Q_q)$~:
+In this family of examples we assume that $k$ is of characteristic zero.
+Let $(V,q)$ be a non-degenerate quadratic form of dimension $n \geq 3$ and $Q_q \subset \bbP(V)$ the associated smooth projective quadric of dimension $d=n-2$.
+In the case where $k$ is moreover algebraically closed, Kapranov \cite{Kapranov} constructed the following full exceptional collection on the derived category $\cD^b(Q_q)$:

-where $\Sigma_{\pm}$ (and $\Sigma$) denote the spinor bundles.
-By Theorem~\ref{thm:main} we conclude then that the Chow motive $M(Q_q)_\bbQ$ decomposes into a direct sum of tensor powers of the Lefschetz motive.
-We would like to mention that this motivic decomposition was also obtained by Rost \cite{Rost,Rost2} using groundbreaking computations of the Chow groups of quadrics.
-As explained in {\em loc.~cit.}, we have